The Best New Mexico Auto Insurance Company

 Progressive markets itself as budget-friendly, and we can see why.
 The site’s online quote tool provides multiple coverage choices based on your budget, and you can experiment with changing the cost of your monthly bill with the Name Your Price tool.
 In this vein, Progressive offers lots of discounts, including ones that are easy to obtain, like savings for starting an online quote.
 You’ll also earn a discount by maintaining insurance continuously, signing documents online and enrolling in automatic bill pay.

 However, it’s important to examine quantity as well as quality.
 And that’s another spot where Progressive doesn’t match up next to its counterparts.
-For instance, GEICO offers a 25 percent multi-car discount, and State Farm’s is 20 percent multi-car discount.
-Meanwhile, Progressive’s multi-car discount is 10 percent.
+For instance, State Farm offers a 20 percent multi-car discount; Progressive’s multi-car discount is just 10 percent.